The 20 Best Kabuki Syndrome Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-Staci Kallish is a Medical Genetics provider in Philadelphia, Pennsylvania.
+Staci Kallish is a Medical Genetics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Kallish is rated as an Experienced provider by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Neurofibromatosis Type 1 (NF1), Gaucher Disease Type 1, Fabry Disease, and Neurofibromatosis.
+She is also highly rated in 103 other conditions, according to our data.
+Her clinical expertise encompasses Neurofibromatosis Type 1 (NF1), Gaucher Disease Type 1, Fabry Disease, and Neurofibromatosis.
+Dr. Kallish is board certified in Clinical Genetics And Genomics, 2022 and Med Genetics/Clinical Biochem (AMA)Pediatrics, 2008.

 Experienced in Kabuki Syndrome